arkt8/arkt8/README.md

 #### 📦 About Me

+Hi, my name is Thadeu de Paula, from Brazil 🇧🇷.
+You can see some topics about me below:

-- ⚡️Working on Lua extensions
+- ⚡️ Working on Lua extensions
 - 🌱 Learning C, Haskell and Nim
 - 📫 How to reach me: [Telegram](https://t.me/arkt8)